This article has been Fact-Checked by Kendall Kennedy MS, RD, RYT

 Even when you do all these things right you will inevitably hit a weight loss plateau sooner or later.

-How much you weigh is an important factor of how many calories you burn a day.
+How much you weigh is an important factor in how many calories you burn a day.
 Your body just needs more energy to do the things it does if you weigh more.

 The thing with losing weight is that you lose weight.
-That means that even while eating and doing the exact same things you will start burning less and less calories.
+That means that even while eating and doing the exact same things you will start burning fewer and fewer calories.

 When you’re sure you’ve hit a real weight loss plateau it’s time to change things up.

-Take a good look at your habits and find out where you can absorb less calories or burn more.
+Take a good look at your habits and find out where you can absorb fewer calories or burn more.